25th Karbala Division

 25th Karbala Division (لشکر 25 کربلا) was a division of the Islamic Revolutionary Guard Corps.
-It covered the Mazandaran province, which also included Golestan province back then.

-It was first officially organized as the 2nd Karbala Brigade (تیپ 2 کربلا) during Iran–Iraq War, and was later expanded into a division.
+It was first officially formed as the 2nd Karbala Brigade (تیپ 2 کربلا) during the Iran–Iraq War, and was later expanded into a division.

+Forming new brigates

-According to Mohsen Rezaei, after a series of unsuccessful Iranian offensive operations in late stages of the Iran–Iraq War, it was decided to form several new brigades in the IRGC, and one new "special" division.
+According to Mohsen Rezaee, after a series of unsuccessful Iranian offensive operations in late stages of the Iran–Iraq War, it was decided to form several new brigades in the IRGC, and one new "special" division.
 The Karbala Division was later selected to be the special division.
 A team consisted of Hossein Basir, Mohammad Hassan Tusi, and other commanders were tasked to organize this division, and Morteza Ghorbani was appointed as its commander.
 Since then, the division was called 25th Karbala Special Division (لشکر 25 ویژه کربلا).
-The division was employed in the Operation Dawn-8, which was successful in capturing the strategic Al-Faw Peninsula.
-According to Iranian sources, Iraqi General Maher Abd al-Rashid had described the unit as a "black scorpion" that should be destroyed, possibly a reference to their black frogman suits during the operation.
+The division was employed in the First Battle of al-Faw, which was successful in capturing the strategic Al-Faw Peninsula.
+According to Iranian sources, Iraqi General Maher Abd al-Rashid had described the unit as a "black scorpion" that should be destroyed, possibly a reference to their black frogman suits during the battle.

+Ghadir Headquarters

+This division is under the Ghadir Headquarters, whose headquarters are located in the city of Sari, Mazandaran Province.
+Its first commander was Morteza Ghorbani and its forces were from Mazandaran Province.
+Currently, Brigadier General Abdullah Salehi of the Revolutionary Guards is in charge of the command of the 25th Karbala Division.

 Sepah-e Karbala

-The division was merged with the Basij of Mazandaran Province to form the Mazandaran Karbala Provincial Corps during the rearrangement of the IRGC units in 2008.
+The division was merged with a Basij unit in the Mazandaran Province to form the Mazandaran Karbala Provincial Corps during the rearrangement of the IRGC units in 2008.

+Operations

+This unit participated in 22 operations as an operating unit during the war.